ibm-cloud-docs/secure-infrastructure-vpc/planning-vpc.md

     For proof-of-technology environments, use the `auto-init` flag.
 For more information, see [Initializing service instances using recovery crypto units](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).

-1. When you configure your deployable architecture, specify the resource group in the `hs_crypto_resource_group` input value and the instance name in the `hs_crypto_instance_name` value.
-If you don't provide those values, the default {{site.data.keyword.keymanagementserviceshort}} encryption is used.
+1. When you configure your deployable architecture, specify the resource group in the `hs_crypto_resource_group` input variable and the instance name in the `hs_crypto_instance_name` variable.
+If you don't provide values for those variables, the default {{site.data.keyword.keymanagementserviceshort}} encryption is used.